Sheng Pu Erh

 Bright yellow

-Pu-Erh tea is a so-called "post-fermented" tea that, similar to Chinese green tea, is first withered, roasted and then rolled.
-Traditionally, Pu-Erh is only heated to a relatively low temperature and slowly, gently dried in the open air.
-Central to the production of Pu-Erh is the period of fermentation after the leaves have been pressed into a cake form.
-Naturally occurring bacteria cultures grow between the enclosed leaves and produce the desired aroma of the tea over a period of months or years.
-This process differs from oxidation of black or oolong teas, which is carried out by enzymes of the tea plant itself.
-Grades of Pu-Erh are typically divided between Sheng Pu-Erh, which is naturally matured for years or even decades, and Shou Pu-Erh, which is quickly ripened.
-Authentic Pu-Erh are exclusively made from the leaves and buds of local and often wild-growing tea trees in the Chinese province of Yunnan.
-Vintage Pu-Erh teas from respected terroirs can attain incredibly high prices and even on the Chinese tea market are difficult to obtain.
+Pu Erh tea is a so-called "post-fermented" tea that, similar to Chinese green tea, is first withered, roasted and then rolled.
+Traditionally, Pu Erh is only heated to a relatively low temperature and slowly, gently dried in the open air.
+Central to the production of Pu Erh is the period of fermentation after the leaves have been pressed into a cake form.
+Naturally occurring bacterial cultures present in the environment become enclosed between the leaves and, over the course of months or even decades, the tea's unique character gradually develops.
+This differs from the oxidation-based production of teas such as black tea and Oolong, in which the enzymes of the tea plant itself play the central role.
+In terms of fermentation or ageing, a distinction is made between naturally matured Sheng (“raw”) Pu Erhs, which are stored for many years and often decades, and Shou (or “ripe”) Pu Erhs, which undergo an accelerated ageing process through specific additional processing steps.
+Authentic Pu Erhs are produced exclusively from the leaves and buds of tea trees native to China’s Yunnan province, many of which grow wild.
+Particularly well-aged vintage Pu Erhs from specific growing areas or harvest years can command extraordinarily high prices and are not readily available even on the Chinese market.

 Laboratory Tests